garrardkitchen/resume/content/blog/principles.md

 - less post deploy bug fixing
 - succint (do no more, no less than is required).

 Testing is important.
 Obviously!
 I often refer to testing as 'having your back'.
-It ensures you don't break existing functionality when implement new functionality or dealing with tech debt.
+It ensures you don't break existing functionality when implement new functionality or dealing with **tech debt**.
 It also protects new engineers from breaking things as well as extant engineers who may have touched this repository many times before.

 Tests aren't just for new functionality either.
 If you changed extant functionality or responsibility you must modify extant tests or create new tests.
-Ideally, your CI build pipeline should run tests everytime time a commit(s) is pushed to a PR or PR draft.
+Ideally, your **CI** build pipeline should run tests everytime time a commit(s) is pushed to a **PR** or **Draft PR**.
 This last step is there to again have your back and to safeguard against erroneous code getting into production.

 ## [YAGNI]()